 What Is Order Visibility?

-- Capture accurate details upon receipts to improve data accuracy.
+- Capturing accurate details upon receipt to maintain reliable data.

-- Use mobile scanners within the warehouse and fulfillment areas to track the movement of items.
+- Using mobile scanners in warehouses and fulfillment areas to track movement in real time.

-- Audit inventory regularly and conduct routine cycle counts.
+- Regularly auditing inventory through routine cycle counts.

 Why Is Inventory Visibility Important?